ARIKAYCE targets the MAC infection directly in your lungs

 “ARIKAYCE just felt like a hopeful tool.
 Maybe this would work for me.”

-Judy, a real ARIKAYCE patient
+Judy, a real patient

 EXPLORING ARIKAYCE